rakhimov/scram/README.rst

 processor.
 These tests can be helpful for developers to check for regressions.
 More details can be found in performance test source files.

-To run all the performance tests (may take considerable time):
+To run all performance tests (may take considerable time):

 .. code-block:: bash